flyntwp/flynt-docs/components/styles.md

 ## Flynt CSS Guidelines

 ### Scope
 Styles should always be scoped to the component using the `is` attribute.
+[This attribute is also used in the component script file.](scripts.md#the-is-attribute)

 The styles for a component should include all the essential styling a component needs to function correctly on its own.
 This includes setting the box-sizing property for your component.